- Go to My Account to create an online account to sign up for text alerts or emails…or to report an outage.

 Downed Power Lines

-- Don’t touch or go near downed wires!
-It is impossible to tell if a line is energized until GMP arrives, so treat all lines as if they are carrying electricity.
+- It is impossible to tell if a line is energized until GMP arrives, so treat all lines as if they are carrying electricity.
 These wires can cause serious injuries or death.

-We’ve also put together a comprehensive safety guide that helps you prepare for and stay safe in storms.
+We’ve also put together safety tips to help you prepare for and stay safe in storms.